tidwall/gjson/README.md

 ## Path Syntax

-Below is a quick overview of the path syntax, for more complete information please check out [GJSON Syntax](SYNTAX.md).
+Below is a quick overview of the path syntax, for further information please check out [GJSON Syntax](SYNTAX.md).

 A path is a series of keys separated by a dot.